 Sun Position and Observer Position for Method 9

 It is important to have the sun at your back when performing visible emission observations.
 Method 9 specifies that the sun must be oriented in a 140° sector to the observer's back.
-This includes both the vertical and horizontal sector, resulting in a 140° area shaped like a cone where the sun can reside.
+This includes both the vertical and horizontal sector, resulting in a 140° cone-shaped area where the sun can reside.

-If the sun is behind the plume (i.e., in front of you), the plume can become more luminous than the background and creates a high bias or positive error in your opacity reading.
-This is due to the effect from the forward scattering of light.
+If the sun is behind the plume (i.e., in front of the observer), the plume can become more luminous than the background and creates a high bias or positive error in the opacity reading.
+This is due to the effect of forward scattering of light.

 The opacity reader should observe the following when performing observations: